 The biggest draw of the game isn't its complexity or graphics—it's the music.
 With tons of EDM and chiptune tracks, Just Shapes & Beats will have you tapping your feet while you play.

 If you're new to the bullet hell genre, Furi serves as a great introduction.
-Unlike a traditional bullet hell, this game is a combination of the twin-stick-shooter, hack-and-slash, and bullet hell genre.
+Unlike traditional bullet hells, this game combines the twin-stick-shooter, hack-and-slash, and bullet hell genres.

 You play as the Stranger, an enigmatic man who's been tortured inside of a prison.
 When he suddenly gets released, he must traverse the several islands that make up the jail.